Home Secretary signals backing for assisted dying law change

 The vote next Friday will be the first in the Commons on assisted dying since 2015.

-Sir Keir Starmer supported a change in the law on that occasion and has since indicated his ongoing backing for reform but declined to say which way he will vote this time, saying he does not want to risk pressuring others.
+Prime Minister Sir Keir Starmer supported a change in the law on that occasion and has since indicated his ongoing backing for reform but declined to say which way he will vote this time, arguing he does not want to risk pressuring others.

 However, other ministers have been more explicit, with Health Secretary Wes Streeting facing a backlash for saying he will reject the Bill and suggesting it could cost the NHS more.

-Many of those opposed to a law change have voiced concern about the potential for coercion and say the legislation has been rushed.
+Many of those opposed to a law change have voiced concern about the potential for coercion and mission creep, and say the legislation has been rushed.

-But proponents argue existing legislation lacks proper safeguards and discriminates financially between those who can afford to travel abroad to end their own lives within the law and those who cannot.
+But proponents argue existing legislation lacks proper safeguards, fails to respect patient autonomy and discriminates financially between those who can afford to travel abroad to end their own lives within the law and those who cannot.

 Education Secretary Bridget Phillipson and Justice Secretary Shabana Mahmood have also said they will vote against the Bill, while Mr Kinnock, who is a minister within Mr Streeting’s health department, said he will back it.